Barry Diller: Fox

-From October 1984 to April 1992, Diller held the positions of Chairman and Chief Executive Officer of 20th Century Fox, where he launched the Fox network and greenlighted shows such as Married... with Children and The Simpsons.
+Unable to achieve his goal of competing with the Big Three television networks at Paramount, Diller left the studio.
+From October 1984 to April 1992, he held the positions of chairman and chief executive officer of 20th Century Fox, where he created and launched the Fox network and greenlighted shows such as Married... with Children and The Simpsons.

 QVC

-On February 24, 1992, Diller announced that he would leave Fox within a three month period, citing a desire to "own my own store."
+On February 24, 1992, Diller announced that he would leave Fox within a three-month period, citing a desire to "own my own store".
 After leaving Fox, Diller's company Arrow Investments Inc. purchased a $25 million stake in the QVC teleshopping network.
 Despite owning less than 3 percent of the network, Diller gained supervision of the network after forming a partnership with Liberty Media Corporation and the Comcast Corporation which made all of their shares a single group on matters which required shareholder approval.
+New York Times journalist Calvin Sims noted on December 11, 1992, that Diller sought "to turn the shopping channel into an on-line entertainment and merchandising service in which the subscriber and the cable company can freely interact".
 He then launched a bid to purchase Paramount Communications, but lost it to Viacom.
 Diller resigned from QVC in 1995.